 The first step is to figure out how large you want your potting bench.
 Once you know that, you can start drawing a plan or do like I did and mostly wing it.
 The important thing is to make sure the height is best suited for the person who will be using it the most.
-I found that putting the benchtop at about waist-height worked best.
+I found that putting the benchtop at about waist height worked best.
 This way you don’t have to stoop down to plant in seed trays but also allow you to set large pots on it and still be able to effectively plant them.
-For my bench, I cut the front legs at 3 feet tall.
+For my bench, I cut the front legs to 3 feet tall.

 Another decision to make it whether you want is whether to add a shelf to the back supports.
 A shelf does come in handy for setting small pots and tools out of the way temporarily.
 Alternatively, you can have a board with hooks on it to hang your tools while not in use.

 Because I was winging the design, I basically determined the height of the benchtop and then measured our random scraps to see how wide they would be.
 This determined how wide the support boards needed to be – which happened to work out to three feet.